akinferno/LazyBuffer/README.md

 # EXPANDED FEATURES
 - Buffer now syncs with the extruder motor to QUIETLY and smoothly load filament throughout a print.
-- Reduce current to buffer stepper to prevent heat buildup.
+- Reduced current to buffer stepper to prevent heat buildup.
 - Automatic Loading and Unloading
 - Clog Detection and Filament Runout detection
 - Enable/Disable any of these functions, including the buffer itself, it you want to bypass it